cloudflare/cloudflare-docs/content/ssl/keyless-ssl/upgrading-your-key-server.md

 To upgrade your key server:

 1. Back up the contents of `/etc/keyless`.
-2. Update your OS’ package listings, for example, `apt-get update` or `yum update`.
+2. Update your OS' package listings, for example, `apt-get update` or `yum update`.
 3. Upgrade the gokeyless server:
 4. Debian/Ubuntu: `apt-get upgrade gokeyless`
 5. RHEL/CentOS: `yum install gokeyless`